 Minimally Invasive General Surgery

 Laparoscopy surgery, also known as keyhole or minimally invasive surgery, eliminates body trauma incurred by traditional open surgery due to significantly smaller incisions.
-This effective operation is carried out using specialized laparoscopic instruments inserted through three to four tiny incisions of the buttonhole.
+There are 3 or 4 such tiny incisions.
+These incisions help in putting the surgical instruments.
 Through installing a viewing scope into such incisions, the surgeon would be able to view enhanced and accurate photographs of the internal organs.
-The tiny incisions are stitched right after the operation, leaving you with minimal noticeable scarring.
+There is minimal scarring that can be seen after the surgery.

-Laparoscopic surgery can be used for diagnostic purposes, and laparoscopic techniques are used in a wide range of operations and procedures including:
+Laparoscopic surgery may be used for diagnostic purposes, and laparoscopic techniques are used in a wide range of operations and procedures including:

 - Appendectomy – Destruction of the appendix by surgery.

 - Adrenalectomy – Surgical removal of one or both of your adrenal glands

 - Cholecystectomy – Surgical removal of your gallbladder

 - Examination of the common bile duct (the tube that carries bile from your liver and gallbladder to your duodenum) for the presence of stones

 - Treatment of heartburn and acid reflux by surgical correction of your sphincter (the muscle at the lower end of your oesophagus)

 - Hernia Repair – Surgical treatment of organ protrusion due to a weakened abdominal wall